johanneshaertel/CSSE22_23/README.md

 - `data` folder (the 5 data sets for a time window of your choice)
 - `README.md` (describing your approach)

-Code quality (clarity) and your tests may be considered in the evaluation.
+Code quality (clarity) may be considered in the evaluation.
 The deadline for the assignment is the **26th of June 2023**.

 ## Lab-Session 4 (14/2/2023)